4-H Partners with after school or summer programs to offer fun hands-on science activities for children.

 Youth Experiences in Science (YES)

-YES is a science education program for elementary school aged children and promotes age-appropriate scientific thinking and learning processes.
-YES is led by teens, who serve as trainers and facilitators for the activities, interacting with younger learners as they solve problems, record data, and make inferences in out-of-school setting.
+YES is led by teens in partnership with after school staff, who serve as trainers and facilitators for the activities, interacting with younger learners as they solve problems, record data, and make inferences in out-of-school setting.
 YES curriculum units include:

 - Snail Trails: The Adventures of Helix Aspersa -- Children get to know some of the unique and interesting habits of land snails.
 Through observation and "snailing" activities, they are encouraged to ask questions and seek out answers.